Ports & Marine Guide Equipment Trading License in Dubai

 Step 3: Choose a suitable facility within Dubai South, whether a flexi-desk, shared office, or dedicated warehouse space, depending on your operational needs.

-Step 4: Pay the applicable licence and registration fees, after which you will receive your trade licence and certificate of incorporation.
+Step 4: Pay the applicable license and registration fees, after which you will receive your trade license and certificate of incorporation.

 Step 5: Open a corporate bank account with a UAE-registered bank and apply for employee residence visas as required by your staffing plan.